htmfilho/htmfilho.github.io/_posts/2012/2012-01-31-choosing-between-vaadin-and-jsf.md

 **Considering the environment, we would recommend Vaadin for homogeneous users in limited environments and JSF for heterogeneous users in unlimited environments.**

+**Device**

-**<span style="background-color: white; color: #3d85c6; font-size: large;">Device</span>**<br/>Different devices demand multiple sets of UI components, designed to look great from small to large screens.
+Different devices demand multiple sets of UI components, designed to look great from small to large screens.
 Fortunately, both frameworks have components to support the full range of screen sizes from regular desktops to mobile devices.
 The problem is that different devices bring different connectivity capabilities and the application should be ready to deal with short band-width and reduced transfer rates.
 In this case, **Vaadin seems to be more suitable for multiple devices, as long as the variety of devices is not so extensive, because the user interface is rendered locally, using JavaScript, and it has a richer Ajax support to optimize the exchange of application data with the server.**

+**Business Domain**

-**<span style="color: #3d85c6; font-size: large;">Business Domain</span>**<br/>In principle, good quality UI frameworks such as JSF and Vaadin can implement any business domain.
+In principle, good quality UI frameworks such as JSF and Vaadin can implement any business domain.
 The problem is how experienced the team is with the technology or how small is the learning curve to master it.
 Business is about timing and the technology that offers the best productivity will certainly win. **If your team has previous experience with Swing then Vaadin is the natural choice.
 If the previous experience was more web-oriented, manipulating HTML, CSS ans Scripts, then JSF is recommended.**

+**Content**

-**<span style="color: #3d85c6; font-size: large;">Content</span>**<br/>Content is a very relevant criterion for choosing between Vaadin and JSF. **In case the application needs to deal with volumous content of any type, such as long textual descriptions, videos, presentations, animations, graphics, charts and so on, then JSF is the recommended over Vaadin because JSF uses a web content rendering strategy to profit from all content-types supported by web browsers without the need for additional plugins or tags**.
+Content is a very relevant criterion for choosing between Vaadin and JSF. **In case the application needs to deal with volumous content of any type, such as long textual descriptions, videos, presentations, animations, graphics, charts and so on, then JSF is the recommended over Vaadin because JSF uses a web content rendering strategy to profit from all content-types supported by web browsers without the need for additional plugins or tags**.
 The support for multiple content is only available on Vaadin through the use of plugins, which must be individually assessed before adoption.

+**User**

-<span style="background-color: white; color: #3d85c6; font-size: large;">**User**</span><br/>Last, but not least, we have the user, who is the most important criterion when choosing a UI framework.
+Last, but not least, we have the user, who is the most important criterion when choosing a UI framework.
 We would emphasize two aspects:

 1. **The user population**: the largest is the target population the highest are the concerns about application compatibility.
 It must deal with several versions and types of browsers, operating systems, computers with different memory capacity and monitor resolution.
 All these without failures or security issues. **For larger populations, the most appropriate technology is the most compatible one in a cross-platform environment, which is the case of JSF, since it uses a balanced combination of HTML, JavaScript and CSS, while Vaadin relies only on JavaScript and CSS.
 But shorter populations would have better profit with Vaadin** because cross-browser compatibility is and will remain being a very hard work to be done by Vaadin’s development team behind the scene.